HectorRicardo/simple-music-app/README.md

 > However, the inverse is not true: a `MediaController` can connect to only one
 > `MediaSession` at a time.

+Something to add: coloquially speaking, we often make these adjustments to our
+language:
+  - We often refer to a controller and its associated `MediaController` instance as simply "media controller".
+  - We often simply use the term "media session" to refer to either:
+      - the player and its associated `MediaSession` instance
+      - or simply the `MediaSession` instance.

+Since these are abstractions, we don't need to strictly distinguish a controller from its associated `MediaController`, or a player from its associated `MediaSession`.
+We just refer them as a whole by "media controller" or "media session".

+From this point onwards, we will be adopting these colloquial ways of speech.

 # The `MediaBrowser`-`MediaBrowserService` part

 The `MediaController` and `MediaSession` classes make your player controllable from various contmechs.
 This is very good, and you might feel that this is all your app needs.
 But let's take a step back: how does a contmech find out about the existence of your player in the first place?
 (Actually, a better worded question would be: how do `MediaController`s find out about the existence of a particular `MediaSession`?).

 If a `MediaController` cannot locate a `MediaSession` to send commands to, then